Financial Literacy (Curriculum) Bill

 Overview

 This bill mandates the inclusion of financial literacy in England's national curriculum.
-It aims to equip students with the knowledge and skills to manage their finances effectively throughout their lives, from making informed choices about financial services to organizing their personal finances.
+It aims to equip students with the knowledge and skills to manage their personal finances effectively and interact confidently with financial services.

 Description

-- Inclusion in Curriculum: Financial literacy will be integrated into the national curriculum for England, specifically within Personal, Social and Health Education (PSHE).
+- Integrating financial literacy into the Personal, Social and Health Education (PSHE) curriculum.

-- Annual Reporting: The Chief Inspector of Education, Children’s Services and Skills will report annually on the bill's implementation and the effectiveness of financial literacy education.
+Her Majesty’s Chief Inspector of Education, Children’s Services and Skills will report annually on the bill’s implementation and the uptake of financial literacy education.

 Government Spending

 The bill doesn't specify direct government spending figures.
-The costs will likely involve curriculum development, teacher training, and assessment.
-The long-term benefits are potentially substantial cost savings through improved financial decision-making and reduced financial hardship.
+Costs will likely arise from curriculum development, teacher training, and assessment.
+No figures are available in the provided text.

 Groups Affected